scline/docker-cacti/README.md

  * Update PHP variable readme to include `max_execution_time` and `memory_limit` changes for 1.2.0
  * Add and Hotfix the PHP variable `max_execution_time` for PHP_MAX_EXECUTION_TIME and `memory_limit` for PHP_MEMORY_LIMIT

-# Known Issues/Fixes
-* HTTPS is not setup to work, it may work just understand no testing has been done.

 # ToDo
 * Auto import remote pollers, currently you need to navigate to there GUI for a few clicks.
 * Documentation cleanup.